cresset-template/cresset/README.md

 Please raise an issue if there are any versions that do not build properly.
 However, please check that your host Docker, Docker Compose, and especially NVIDIA Driver are up-to-date before doing so.
-Also, note that some combinations of PyTorch version and CUDA environment may simply be impossible to build because of issues in the underlying source code.

 4. Translations into other languages and updates to existing translations are welcome.
 Please create a separate `LANG.README.md` file and make a Pull Request.